Skip to main content

 investigating antitrust & anti-competition violations

-The Lyon Firm investigates businesses nationwide who engage in anti-competitive and illegal conduct.
-Our attorneys represent clients in lawsuits alleging price discrimination, market allocation, anti-poaching, price fixing, bid rigging, group boycotts, wage fixing and tying antitrust violations.
+The Lyon Firm investigates businesses nationwide that engage in anti-competitive and illegal conduct.
+Our attorneys represent clients in lawsuits alleging price discrimination, market allocation, anti-poaching, price fixing, bid rigging, group boycotts, wage fixing, and tying antitrust violations.

 Antitrust laws are meant to protect the very core of economic freedom and opportunity by promoting free and fair competition in the American marketplace.
-When companies violate pro-competition statutes, they may be held accountable in the court of law.
+When companies violate pro-competition statutes, they may be held accountable.

-Most antitrust complaints are filed by one business against another, alleging unfair trade practices, but it also possible for individuals to file antitrust claims.
+Most antitrust complaints are filed by one business against another, alleging unfair trade practices.
+It is also possible for individuals to file antitrust claims.

 The Lyon Firm believes in a fair playing field, unobstructed by anti-competitive and predatory business practices.
 Antitrust laws apply to almost all industries, including the manufacturing, transportation, distribution, and marketing of goods.
 Antitrust laws are in place to prohibit the following: